Bring Your Baby - 'BRING YOUR BABY' GUIDED LONDON WALK: 'Suffragettes' East London'

 WINNER of 'Best Parent Activity' at the '2020 Bablands Awards'!

 This activity is usually led by Lucy Madison, who is a trained walking guide and historian, and worked as Primary school teacher in London before having her son.
 She is mum to 3 year old Evan, and dreamt up the idea for 'Bring Your Baby' somewhere between breastfeeding and napping with her son.
 Lucy is also the founder of 'Bring Your Baby Pub Quiz', which started out as an alternative for walks in the winter, and exploded. ('Bring Your Baby Pub Quiz' will be back as soon we can be back in pubs.)
 Aside from 'Bring Your Baby', Lucy runs the blog 'Horrid Hackney' and works with the Hackney History group, supports Primary schools with their local history curriculum, and gives public talks.
-She is currently writing content for a book about significant Hackney women.
+Lucy co-wrote 'Women from Hackney's History', a book about significant Hackney women, published by The Hackney Society and Hackney History in March 2021.

 Outside Bow Road Station miles